Leave It to Beaver season 5

 The fifth season of the American television series Leave It to Beaver aired from September 30, 1961 to June 30, 1962 on ABC.
 It consisted of 39 black-and-white episodes, each running approximately 25 minutes.

 Production

-The fifth season of Leave It to Beaver debuted on ABC September 30, 1961 with "Wally Goes Steady" and aired its last episode, "Un-togetherness", June 30, 1962.
+The fifth season of Leave It to Beaver debuted on ABC September 30, 1961 with "Wally Goes Steady" and aired its last episode, "Un-togetherness" with Brenda Scott as Lori Ann, June 30, 1962.
 Like the previous four seasons, the fifth season consists of 39 black-and-white, full-screen, half-hour episodes (with ads) shot on 35mm film.

 Opening and closing sequences

 The opening sequence, as in the fourth season, shows the front entrance of the house at 211 Pine St. This time, when the door opens, June appears carrying a tray that holds a full, chilled pitcher and four glasses, as the announcer intones, "starring Barbara Billingsley".
 June turns to her right and beckons to Ward, whom we see pruning shrubbery with hedge clippers, then to her left, where Wally looks up from his lawn mower near some shrubbery, then toward the walkway, where Beaver looks up happily from mowing, all as the stars are announced.
 After an introductory scene, some credits for writing and directing are given.
 The closing sequence is similar to that of the third and fourth seasons, except that guest star credits link the actors to their roles.